GUN VIOLENCE

 As our society ages, we expect a significant increase in the incidence and prevalence of Dementia.

+A recent study published in JAMA Neurology suggests that 1 in 10 adults in the US over 65 has Dementia, and 1 in 5 has cognitive impairment.
+The rate is equal for men and women but skewed with age.
+While 3% of adults in their 60s have Dementia, the rate goes up to 35% for those in their 90s.
+As our society ages, we expect a significant increase in the incidence and prevalence of Dementia.
 There are many types of Dementia, but the most common include Alzheimer’s, Vascular, Lewy Body, Frontotemporal, and “Mixed.”
-Dementia is under-diagnosed and under-recognized in primary care.
-Guidelines recommend improved cognitive screening in primary care and there are multiple validated tools available to assist clinicians in accomplishing evaluation.
-Comprehensive care of patients with Dementia includes carefully reviewing medications prescribed to minimize adverse side effects that can negatively affect cognition, and clinicians should familiarize themselves with community resources that can assist caregivers and families.
+Dementia is underdiagnosed and under-recognized in primary care.
+Guidelines recommend improved cognitive screening in primary care, and multiple validated tools are available to assist clinicians in accomplishing evaluation.
+Comprehensive care of patients with Dementia includes carefully reviewing medications prescribed to minimize adverse side effects that can negatively affect cognition.
+Clinicians should familiarize themselves with community resources that can assist caregivers and families.

 Does your medical staff need an update on the diagnosis and treatment of Dementia?
 Here is an example of the learning objectives that our faculty can cover in a 1-hour CME lecture: